mikeph52/BioGenie/README.md

 > This is an Alpha testing version.
 It is not functional.
 Not for scientific use.
 I don't think it is possible to make and maintain a gui version for windows.
 The code is complicated already.
 It's time to move on.

 ## Changelog:
+- 0.26.0:
+Hydrogen bonds calulator and protein chain with color added.
 - 0.25.0:
 Protein mollecular weight, isoelectric point, extinction coeficient and pipeline 3 added.
 Issues https://github.com/mikeph52/BioGenie/issues/25, https://github.com/mikeph52/BioGenie/issues/27 fixed.
 Major performance improvements made.
 Minor bugs fixed.
 - 0.24.0: